Adventure Cook Islands Dive Centre and Rental Specialist

 Our dive boat is extremely durable and stable.
 It is a New Zealand made custom built 5.5 metre Stabi-Craft aluminium pontoon boat and handles even very rough sea conditions.
 The vessel is equipped with two Yamaha 50 HP outboards for extra safety and power when needed.
 Our dive boat carries oxygen, first aid kit, life jackets, flares, radio and mobile phone, as well as drinking water on all our Cook Islands dive trips.

 To enter the water we use back roll entries.
 We take off the gear in the water before getting back into the boat.
 This means you do not have to climb up with the gear on and we lift the gear into the boat for you.
 Getting back into the boat is done either over the side, or, for the lazy ones, the boat has a ladder at the stern.

 All our staff members are experienced and qualified skippers as well as experienced divemasters or instructors.

 Most of the time we conduct a surface interval of around 60 minutes.
 However, we adjust surface interval times depending on the depth and duration of the dives.

-Cancellations of our scuba diving trips due to rough sea conditions around Rarotonga are very rare.
+Cancellations of our scuba diving trips in Rarotonga due to rough sea conditions are very rare.
 We access dive sites around the island by launching the boat at different locations.
 Normally there is always one side of the island that is sheltered, meaning we hardly ever have to cancel a scuba dive trip.
 However, if sea conditions are too rough all around Rarotonga, we will cancel the trip.

 Rarotonga is situated in the tropics.
 This means that it is normal that it rains frequently.
 Having said this, rain does not usually effect scuba diving.
 For this reason our scuba diving trips go ahead rain or shine.